-A transfer is when a footballer moves from one club to another and this can come about in two ways: either the club decides to sell the player or the player chooses to leave the club.
+So, a transfer is when a footballer moves from one club to another and this can come about in two ways: either the club decides to sell the player or the player chooses to leave the club.
 Simple.
 Actually, nothing could be further from the truth.
-The whole process is a complete mess as:
+The whole process is a complete mess because:

 - club managers attempt to buy the best players within their budgets